BlastPKMN/ublue-gnome/README.md

 ## Installation

-To rebase an existing Fedora atomic desktop installation to the latest build:
+To rebase an existing Fedora atomic installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```